m-kypr/bluetooth-listener/README.md

 # Explanation:

-run-me.py listens to the BlueZ 5 DBus and executes either the:
+run-me.py listens to the BlueZ 5 DBus connection and either pulses:
-- switch-to-aux script on connect
+- GPIO pin 40 on connect
-- switch-to-cblsat script on disconnect
+- GPIO pin 38 on disconnect

 # Usage:
 sudo python run-me.py